top of page

 • Is a recurrence likely?

-• If yes, what are the steps taken for prevention?
+• If yes, what steps are taken for prevention?

-• If no, check where do you stand today.
+• If not, check where you stand today.

 • If you do not trust the baddie, you will not allow him or her to enter your life again.
 Now, where is the conflict?